initc3/ic3-website/content/events/eth-bootcamp/Blockchain-camp2020.md

 ## REGISTRATION

-We will offer two overlapping tracks: a presentation track and a coding track.
+We will offer two overlapping tracks: a presentation track and a coding track: The schedule was set based upon nominal awake hours across our campuses, i.e., the presentation program starts at 9 AM in Berkeley and ends at midnight in Haifa.
+Coding teams will work asynchronously, so don't let your time zone dissuade you from joining a team!

 Option 1: The **coding track** includes all presentations, virtual social activities, and participation in a weeklong coding project on a 5 - 10 person team.
 This is limited to IC3 sponsors, faculty, staff, and students.
 In the coding track, you can expect to engage with leaders in the blockchain community - faculty, architects, developers, and students.